 For example, in early spring, growers will likely have lettuces, kale, greens, beets, and radishes ready for harvest.
-An individual 5-ounce container of mixed salad greens sells for $4.00 in our co-ops, and a five-item box of vegetables — including broccoli, carrots, green leaf lettuce, spring onions, and spinach — sells for $36.00.
+An individual 5-ounce container of mixed salad greens sells for $4.00 in our co-ops, and a five-item box of vegetables — including broccoli, carrots, green leaf lettuce, spring onions, and spinach — sells for $36.
 The grower has 40 to 50 of these vegetable boxes available currently.

-During the winter and early spring, The Sunflower Farm offers grass-fed beef roasts, short ribs, stew meat and chili meat for slow cooking, along with the usual cuts of steaks, ground beef, and fajitas.
+During winter and early spring, The Sunflower Farm offers grass-fed beef roasts, short ribs, stew meat, and chili meat for slow cooking, along with the usual cuts of steaks, ground beef, and fajitas.
 In summer and fall, we carry pre-made burger patties and fewer roasts, so our customers can do their grilling outdoors without heating up the kitchen.

-Start a Farmers Co-Op Website
+Start a Farmers Co-op Website

 Here’s an example of how that list of goods appears on our shopping cart.

 Members access each farm’s available goods on the site for that order cycle, shop for what they want, add it to their cart, and pay for all their items at the site checkout page.
-On pickup day, members head to their respective pickup location with bags, boxes, and coolers in which to carry their order.
+On pickup day, members head to their respective pickup location with bags, boxes, and coolers in which to carry their orders.
 They grab their goods and head home.

 Payment Options and Transaction Fees

-Staggered Pick-up Appointments Maintain Health
+Staggered Pickup Appointments Maintain Health

 With the recent social distancing rules, fear of spreading the virus, and in-store competition for foodstuffs, our method of ordering and pickup requires little to no close proximity for our members, our managers, or our farmers.
 Members text or call the manager on pickup day, ask for a time that works for them, and the manager puts them in the queue for dropping by.
-Upon arrival, they wait in their cars until receiving a text that it’s their turn to enter the garage, house, or out building where the food is stored.
+Upon arrival, they wait in their cars until receiving a text that it’s their turn to enter the garage, house, or outbuilding where the food is stored.

-Cattle, sheep and other ruminants are designed to graze on grasses, not to be force-fed corn, soy, and other grains grown under a constant fog of harmful chemicals.
+Cattle, sheep, and other ruminants are designed to graze on grasses, not to be force-fed corn, soy, and other grains grown under a constant fog of harmful chemicals.
 Glyphosate is a known carcinogen harmful to human and animal health.
 We do not allow its use in our co-op of farms.

 Healthy, nontoxic food equals healthy humans, healthy animals, and a healthy environment.
-The foods we raise comes off our farms straight to your plates.
+The foods we raise comes off our farms and goes straight to your plates.
 I always tell my customers that the beef they get from me makes “one stop at the butcher shop” in between their family and my family farm.
 It does not go from the farm to a feedlot, then to a huge processing center, then on an airplane or ship, crossing oceans and national boundaries, back on another truck or rail car, then to packaging, then a distribution center, then another truck, then a big box store, and finally to your plates, a month later.

-Photos provided courtesy The Sunflower Farm
+Photos by The Sunflower Farm

 RD Copeland raises pastured beef in north Texas on his organic farm and weekend retreat, The Sunflower Farm, where visitors can check in to a cob-cabin getaway or take one of RD’s permaculture seminars.
 Read all of RD’s MOTHER EARTH NEWS posts here.